 Do you sell food, beverages and souvenirs at your attractions?

 Yes.
 We sell everything from glow sticks to carnival food to t-shirts, hoodies, and other souvenirs.
-We DO NOT sell alcohol.
+We sell alcohol.

 How old does a child need to be (is it okay for younger kids)?

 We have no age restrictions so long as the child is (a) accompanied by adult supervision, and (b) wants to go through on his/her own will with no one forcing him/her through.
 All kids are different.
 If you think your children will enjoy being scared, then bring them down.
 Please use appropriate judgment, and remember there are no refunds.
 Our attractions are not intended for younger audiences.
 We do generally recommend kids are at least 10 years of age.

 Can we take flash photos of your haunted houses?